mifi/lossless-cut/README.md

 - Batch view for fast multi-file workflow
 - Keyboard shortcut workflow
 - Lossless remux video/audio into any compatible output format
-- Take full-resolution snapshots from videos in JPEG/PNG format
+- Take full-resolution snapshots from videos in JPEG/PNG format, or export ranges of video frames to images
 - Manual input of cutpoint times
 - Apply a per-file timecode offset (and auto load timecode from file)
 - Edit file metadata, per-track metadata and per-track disposition